 2. Develop Etzel Cavern Facility towards a living environment for humans, flora and fauna

 Both the STORAG ETZEL operating areas and our compensation areas give us the opportunity to develop habitats for flora and fauna.
 In recent years, several measures were realized in the “North Field” for this purpose, such as a wild field and a pheasant winter feeding ground for wild animals in consultation with local hunters.
-For 2019 it is planned to establish wildflower meadows and strips for bees and other useful insects.
+In 2021 we established several wildflower meadows and strips for bees and other useful insects.
 Our large compensation areas are carefully managed and ecologically developed in coordination with the nature conservation authority and experts.

 3. Counteract the long-term effects of mining (subsidence)